waiyiwong/Zero_Waste_Cooking/README.md

 **Manual testing**

 Manual testing was conducted to evaluate the site’s responsiveness, accessibility, and user experience across various devices and platforms.
 Testing was performed on devices such as the iPhone 15 Pro, Sony Xperia, iPad Pro, MacBook Air, and MacBook Pro to ensure the layout adapted seamlessly to different screen sizes.
 Additionally, the site was tested across major browsers, including Google Chrome and Safari, to verify cross-browser compatibility.
-The testing process focused on assessing the layout’s responsiveness, adherence to accessibility standards, and overall usability.

 Forms and pages were also tested with incorrect inputs to ensure proper error messages were displayed.
 No issues were identified during manual testing, and the site performed as expected across all tested devices and platforms.

-This combination of automated and manual testing ensures the site’s performance and quality are maintained across a range of devices and platforms.

 ### Google Lighthouse performance
-for auditing the website
+for auditing the website.
+Performance, Accessibility and SEO are above 90 points, while Best Practices scored 61 due to Cloudinary images not being served in HTTPS format.
 <details open>
 <summary>Google Lighthouse Performance Score</summary>